jacheung/jacheung.github.io/_posts/2020-06-10-ladder-of-causation.md

  What Pearl is saying is path analysis requires scientific thinking to identify causality between variables.
 Look at the world around you or the question you are trying to answer.
 What have you observed and how can you intuit a causal diagram/hypothesis about the cause and effect?
 Once you have these diagrams, you can then use correlations between variables and basic algebra to quantify the causal affect one variable has on another.

 One caveat of path analysis is that it assumes linearity between variables.
 However, the world may not operate linearly.
-Pearl and Versa identify a [general non-linear theory](https://www.sciencedirect.com/science/article/pii/S0049237X06800741) to address this.
+In 1995, Pearl and Verma identify a [general non-linear theory](https://www.sciencedirect.com/science/article/pii/S0049237X06800741) to address this.

 ### Testing path analysis